Scrap-Mechanic-Logic-Consortium/SMLC-Standards/standards/component-documentation.md

 ### Short non-technical description
 The blueprint description should start with a short non-technical description of the component.
 This should be no longer than a paragraph.
 This description should explain what the component does, and why it is useful.
 Avoid immedietly diving into technical details, because thats for a later section.

-### Interface decleration
+### Interface declaration
 Next, we describe what inputs and outputs the component has.
 This should be done using the following format:
 `<interface gate color> <interface type (flag, bus, etc)> <input/output> : <short but descriptive name>` (see examples below)

 ### Detailed description
-After the interface decleration, we should provide a more detailed description of the component.
+After the interface declaration, we should provide a more detailed description of the component.
 This should include how the component works, and how it should be used.
 This section should be written in a more technical style, and should be more detailed than the short non-technical description.
 Here you can use the names of the interfaces you declared earlier.

 Examples of stuff to discuss are:
 - How to use the component
-- What conventions you used for LSB marking, signed binary number formats, etc
+- What conventions you used for LSB marking, signed binary number formats, etc.
 - With what delay your component responds to inputs
 - What the limist of the component are, and what happens if you exceed them
 - Things that might cause undefined or buggy behavior